 "Music is the only thing that will give and give and give and not take."

-This month marks ten years since the world lost one of the most unsurpassed and irreplaceable voices in music, London singer Amy Winehouse.
+In 2011 the world lost one of the most unsurpassed and irreplaceable voices in music, London singer Amy Winehouse.
 The star's untimely passing shook the music community she left behind, her distinctive and extraordinary vocal abilities elevating her to a legendary status from which she will never be forgotten.

 Mastering an eclectic range of genres; soul, jazz, rock and roll and R&B, Amy released two studio albums, one live album, one compilation album, and five EPs over her approximately 10-year career.

 In order to celebrate such an undeniable talent, we look back on Amy's recording catalogue, which we still marvel at, love and cherish today at Rough Trade.

 A diet of Jazz and legends

 At just 19 Amy Winehouse signed her first record deal with Island and released her debut album Frank in 2003.
 Drawing on the mid-century influences which her father Mitch exposed to her at an early age, Amy's voice sounded as if it should be in the smoky back rooms of American Jazz clubs amongst the likes of Dinah Washington and Sarah Vaughn to Frank Sinatra and Billie Holiday - artists she came across though her father's record collection.

 "I don’t need help because if I can’t help myself I can’t be helped."

 As Amy's career progressed the singer continued to build on traditional jazz influences, her retro soul vocals so effortlessly heartbreaking, the singer was able to translate real life experience into emotional lyricism as her battles with substance abuse and refusal to get help strongly influenced her critically acclaimed album Back To Black in 2006.
 The album would go on to garner Amy international success including six Grammy nominations, of which she won five.
 The record is also a Rough Trade Essential album, a staple in our range.